exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

 ## 3. Detailed Feature Specifications

 ### 3.1.
 Script Control & Scheduling
 The UI will feature buttons to manually start and stop each script.
+A "Preview Command" button will also be available for each rclone job.
+Clicking this button will display a modal window showing the exact `rclone` command that will be executed, including all paths and flags.
+This allows advanced users to verify the command before running it.
 The `MainViewModel` will command the `ScriptRunnerService` to launch the appropriate script (`.bat` or `.ps1`) as a separate process.
-The `SchedulingService` will use a robust mechanism (potentially integrating with the Windows Task Scheduler API or using a resilient timer) to trigger the `ScriptRunnerService` based on the `pull_every_minutes` setting in `config.json`.
+The `SchedulingService` will use a robust mechanism to trigger the `ScriptRunnerService` based on the `schedule.pull_every_minutes` setting in `config.json`.

 To prevent overlapping executions, the `ScriptRunnerService` will implement a single-instance guard for each script type using a `Mutex`.
 Before initiating a new script run, the service will check the mutex.
 If a script is already running, the new execution request will be ignored.
 The service will also include logic to handle "catch-up" runs after the system wakes from sleep.

+#### 3.1.1.
+Script Guardrails
+To prevent runaway scripts, the `ScriptRunnerService` will enforce a maximum runtime.
+*   The `max_runtime_minutes` key in each job definition specifies the timeout for that job.
+*   When a script is started, the service will start a timer.
+*   If the script process has not exited when the timer elapses, the service will forcefully terminate the process and log a timeout error.
+This prevents stalled jobs from consuming system resources indefinitely.

 ### 3.2.
 Graphical Activity Dashboard
 The application will feature a two-part graphical dashboard to provide a rich, real-time view of script activity, replacing the previous plain-text console view.